This modified Knorr Spinach Dip Recipe is just like the classic version you know and love, only better and healthier!

 - 1 loaf of sourdough bread, cut into cubes

-- Just before you are ready to serve, use a serrated knife to cut the top section out of the bread to make a bowl (see photo above).
+- Make the bread bowl.
+Just before you are ready to serve, use a serrated knife to cut the top section out of the bread to make a bowl (see photo above).
 If necessary pull out some of the remaining bread to make enough room for the dip.
 Cut the section you removed into cubes to serve with the dip.
 Spoon the dip into the bread bowl and serve immediately.